gdrosos/iac-bug-study-artifact/README.md

 ### Modify Data Collection Scripts:

 Create a script similar to `fetch_puppet_repos.py`, `fetch_chef_repos.py`, or `fetch_ansible_repos.py` to collect other IaC module repositories.

+For example, Terraform, a tool by HashiCorp, is used for building, changing, and versioning infrastructure safely and efficiently.
+For more details, visit [Terraform](https://www.terraform.io/).
-For example, to fetch Terraform modules, use the Terraform Registry API: https://registry.terraform.io/v1/modules.
+You can fetch Terraform modules using the Terraform Registry API: `https://registry.terraform.io/v1/modules`.
-Example command to fetch Terraform repositories:
+Here’s an example command to fetch Terraform repositories:

 ```python
 import requests